 Energy Efficiency at the Water/Energy Nexus.

-Together with SEDAC and ISTC, the Office of Energy is providing energy usage efficiency assessments to publicly-owned wastewater treatment plants (WWTPs) throughout Illinois.
-These assessments identify energy efficiency opportunities for energy, cost, and emission savings, while also striving to improve water quality.
+Together with SEDAC and ISTC, the Office of Energy is providing energy efficiency assessments to publicly-owned wastewater treatment plants (WWTPs) throughout Illinois.
+These assessments identify opportunities for energy, cost, and emission savings, while also striving to improve water quality.
 Since March 2018, the Office of Energy:

-- issued 12 energy efficiency assessment reports to Illinois municipalities;
+- issued more than 18 energy efficiency assessment reports to Illinois municipalities;

-- recruited an additional 15 municipal systems to receive energy efficiency assessments; and
+- recruited a constantly growing group of municipal systems - currently more than 25 facilities - to receive energy efficiency assessments; and

-- is preparing a grant opportunity for municipal systems to implement recommendations from the assessments.
+- has announced a grant opportunity for municipal systems to implement recommendations from the assessments.